appcypher/viper/NOTES.md

         """ Desctruction of temporary object """
     ```

+    **Pointer aliasing**

+    Raw pointer aliasing affects all GC techniques.
+SRT, Tracing GCs, ARC.
+That is why we have references.
+They are an abstraction over pointers, something our GCs understand.
+Raw pointer misuse is a problem for any GC technique.

     **Reference into a list**

-    If there is a reference to alist item, the entire list is not freed.
+    If there is a reference to a list item, the entire list is not freed until all references to it and/or its elements are dead.

     ```py
     scores = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]